yahiakala/routing/docs/routes/index.md

 ## Caching Forms

-By default, the `open_form` will NOT cache the form.
+By default, the routing library will NOT cache forms.
 This means a new instance of the form will be created every time the user navigates to the route.
 If you want to cache the form, you can set the `cache_form` attribute to `True` on the route.

 You can set this attribute on specific routes.